stirby/hostsplitter/README.md

 ## Motivation
-I commonly run into an issue developing small golang websites: I want to use the same IP address for many sites that aren't large enough to justify their own server.
+I commonly run into an issue developing small golang websites: I want to use the same IP address for many sites that aren't large enough to justify their own VPS.

 ## Site files
 HostSplitter will look for site files by default in "/etc/hostsplitter/".
 HostSplitter will only read files with the .json extension.